 Meet Jenkins, not your typical task scheduler.
 It is a popular automation tool, standing strong against all the odds.
 Despite the heated competition to win developers' favors, Jenkins stands strong and dominates the continuous integration servers.
-In this Jenkins tutorial, I will show you how to install the Jenkins CI server on Google Cloud Platform.
+In this Jenkins tutorial, I will show you how to install the Jenkins CI server on the Google Cloud Platform.
 I will also provide real-life examples of continuous integration with Jenkins to show you the advantages of using Jenkins for project management.

 Developers understand that dreadful feeling when it is necessary to work with separate teams to produce a product.
 While the division of tasks seems natural, it is aggravating when changes from another team influence code functionality unexpectedly.
 In the past, teams would even get together to try to integrate changes and guarantee that a simple change won't lead to deadly aftermath to the way a website or another product operates.
 Therefore, learning how to use Jenkins helps developers test their code continuously and determine its state.

 In this Jenkins tutorial, we will be talking a lot about continuous integration (CI).
 In short, CI refers to the removal of inefficiencies that occur when several teams or people develop the same project.
 How?
 Well, CI implements such techniques as letting developers compile the team's code from a shared version control repository.
 Additionally, CI tools offer task automation, especially when it comes to automatic code testing.
 By keeping track and testing each commit, developers can quickly manage errors and warnings that might occur.